ispc/ispc/examples/xpu/README.txt

 Simple-DPCPP
 ======================================
 This simple example demonstrates a basic scanerio of interoperability between ISPC and the oneAPI DPC++ Compiler.
-It runs an ISPC kernel in a Level Zero context and then a corresponding SYCL kernel in SYCL context created from the same Level Zero context.
+It runs an ISPC kernel using ISPC Run Time and then creates a SYCL context using native Level Zero handles obtained from ISPCRT.
-Then the results are compared to check if those are identical.
+Then it runs a corresponding SYCL kernel in SYCL.
+The results are compared to confirm that those are identical.

 It requires oneAPI DPC++ Compiler.